maatoukjoe/happy-frog/README.md

 **Educational HID Emulation Framework for Cybersecurity Learning**

 Happy Frog is an open-source educational framework that demonstrates HID (Human Interface Device) emulation techniques using microcontrollers.
-It provides a simple scripting language similar to Ducky Script but with our own naming conventions, to avoid any legal concerns, as well as **Happy Frog Exclusive features** that go beyond traditional HID emulation tools.
+It provides a simple scripting language similar to Ducky Script but with our own naming conventions, advanced options, all code is open, no bin, and more, as well as **Happy Frog Exclusive features** that go beyond traditional HID emulation tools.

 ## Important Disclaimer